gstanden/scst-3.x-debian/README.md

 NOTE: The instructions which follow this updated from the original repository DO NOT APPLY to this updated fork.

        Only use the instructions above for this fork.

+To uninstall SCST after installing with this fork:

+	sudo apt-get purge scst-dkms

+	sudo apt-get purge iscsi-scst

+	reboot

+	After reboot check:

+	ps -ef | grep scst

+	lsmod | grep scst

+	edit /etc/modules and remove scst modules

+	sudo systemctl disable scst-san

+	cd /etc/systemd/system and remove scst-san.service

+	Removal should be complete.

+	Optionally, you are now ready to reinstall again using this fork following the exact same procedure:

+		(just run the build-debian-dkms-scst.sh script as before)

 ### End GLS 2017-07-23 Update ###